Harbin Heilongjiang, China Travel Guide

 This modern architectural marvel hosts a range of operas, ballets, concerts of classical music, and theatrical performances.
 Check its schedule for shows.

-Smaller cultural centers throughout the city host local performances and community events, typically having traditional Chinese arts.
+Smaller cultural centers throughout the city host local performances and local happenings, typically having traditional Chinese arts.

-Examine local listings, official tourism websites, or the Harbin Grand Theater's schedule for current performances, temporary exhibits, or special events.
+Examine local listings, the official websites for tourism, or the Harbin Grand Theater's schedule for current performances, temporary exhibits, or special events.

-These listings help you discover unique cultural experiences during your visit.
+These listings help you uncover unique cultural experiences during your visit.

 The Grand Theater's design by Ma Yansong is a destination in itself.